rahulmax/rahulmax.github.io/_posts/2010-06-09-likert-matrix-slider.markdown

 ---

 layout: post
-title:  "Super-intuitive UI for Likert and Matrix Survey Questions in Insightify"
+title:  "Intuitive UI for Likert and Matrix Survey Questions"
 date:   2014-06-09 16:35:54
 categories: experiments
 excerpt: <p class="postdesc">A Likert scale is a bipolar scaling method, measuring either a positive or negative response to a statement.
 Often five ordered response leverls are used, but some researchers use seven and even nine levels—it's been found that using seven or nine levels produce higher mean scores.</p>